Share On

-Variation exists both across species and within them.
 For example, humans are said to have “20/20 vision,” yet many wear glasses.
 Goats, too, show individual differences in vision.
-Despite these variations, there are general traits we can learn about that allow us to connect more meaningfully with goat residents and provide better care.
+Despite individual differences, all species have general traits that we can learn about and apply to our interactions and care decisions to connect and provide the best care for our residents.

 This article is part of a five-part series exploring how goats experience the world through their senses.
-Today, we focus on vision—what goats can see, how their vision differs from ours, and what this means for the care we provide.
+First up, how goats see the world around us, how that may differ from our own experience, and how this can direct the care we provide.

 Ocular Insights: Goat Vision